-The super-rich knew exactly what they wanted and consciously decided it’s what they would pursue, which varies from person to person.
+The super-rich knew exactly what they wanted- which varies from person to person- had at least a working knowledge of how to get rich by investing, and consciously decided it’s what they would pursue.
 Then, they engaged in enlightened self-interest.

 Here’s how John explained enlightened self-interest: “What you want to do is you want to determine your counterparty – whoever you’re going to do the deal with, [who] you’re negotiating with, [and who] you’re partnering with.
 What is their criterion for success, too?
 And then you’re going to find that and leverage it to use it.”

-Business isn’t done in a vacuum, and it is extremely difficult to become super wealthy on your own merits and work.
+Business isn’t done in a vacuum, and people who know anything about how to get rich by investing realize it is extremely difficult to become super wealthy on your own merits and work.
 You’ll need to work with others.
 And it shouldn’t be just anyone.

 When the super-rich are going to do a deal with someone, John says, “I’m the first to make sure that whatever I’m doing is going to be aligned for my success criteria.
 Then, I’m going to try and gain a better understanding of what [they] want to accomplish.
 Can I help [them] advance what [they] want to achieve, and will that move me toward my success?
 Then I’m going to go ahead and negotiate in good faith to have that happen.”

-This isn’t selfish self-interest, but enlightened self-interest.
+This isn’t a lesson on how to get rich by investing or making deals with selfish self-interest, but enlightened self-interest.
 John says, “You never want to burn the counterparty, whoever you’re working with, because we’re in it for the rest of our lives.
 You want to make silence, and one of the things you’ll find about billionaires is they’re silent a lot.
 They’re letting you do a lot of the conversation, and one of the biggest risks of all is so many people negotiate with themselves.
 They’re going through all these mind games.
 What we want to do is hear from the counterparty how we can help.”

 3 – Put Yourself in a Line of Money

-Principle number three is the super-rich put themselves in a line of money. “[For] people with $25 million or more of financial assets, 9 out of 10 made it being an entrepreneur (business owner),” John said, which includes real estate.
+Principle number three of how to get rich by investing in real estate or business is: the super-rich put themselves in a line of money. “[For] people with $25 million or more of financial assets, 9 out of 10 made it being an entrepreneur (business owner),” John said, which includes real estate.

 “If you’re going to be successful, you want to be successful on purpose,” John said.
 “If you’re going to do a nine to five job and you’re going to do it well, you can have a great life, but you’re not going to become extremely wealthy.
 You’re not in the line of money.
 Unless you have an equity ownership, you’re not in the line of money.”

-If you are loyal Best Ever listener, you are either already a real estate investor or are in the process of becoming one, so you should already have this principle covered.
+If you are loyal Best Ever listener, you are either already a real estate investor or are in the process of becoming one and learning how to get rich by investing, so you should already have this principle covered.

 4 – Pay Everyone Involved